Emery Welshman: FC Cincinnati

 On January 3, 2018, Welshman signed a contract with USL side FC Cincinnati.
 On May 16, 2018, Welshman scored his first professional hat-trick in a 4–1 victory over Detroit City FC in the second round of the 2018 U.S. Open Cup.
 He re-signed with the club ahead of their entry into MLS for the 2019 season on December 10, 2018.

 Loan to Forge FC

 Cincinnati loaned Welshman to Forge FC of the Canadian Premier League for the 2019 CPL season on March 8, 2019.
 He was recalled from his loan on August 2, and his contract with Cincinnati was terminated by mutual consent.

 Hapoel Haifa

 In August 2019, Welshman signed with Hapoel Haifa of the Israeli Premier League.

 Bnei Sakhnin

 On 23 January 2020 signed with Bnei Sakhnin.

 Return to Forge FC

 On September 14, 2021, he re-joined Forge FC in the Canadian Premier League.
-He won his second league title with the club in 2022 (after winning one in his first stint in 2019).
+He won a league title with the club in 2022.

+In 2023, he played with Forge's affiliate club Sigma FC.

+In December 2023, Welshman announced his retirement from professional soccer.
+As of 2024, he continued to play for Sigma.